Making a Reel? You need to read this.

 You can’t just expect to book jobs as an actor with a nasty Reel.
 Make no mistake – like most kinds of editing – Reels are a highly specialized field and most editors can’t do it.
-Just like I can’t cut a feature film or an episode of Stranger Things, most editors don’t understand what a Demo is – or how it is used.
+Just like I can’t cut a feature film or an episode of True Detective, most editors don’t understand what a Demo is – or how it is used.
 They think they do, but they don’t.
 And I’m not being harsh!
 I see the very same mistakes – over and over again – from actors and editors alike.
 Most actors, when they see their scenes cut together by someone, are thrilled with the result.
 I get it – it’s great to see all our best work put together.
 But would you even know if it sucked or not?
 There aren’t very many great Demo Reel Editors out there and thousands of performers who think there are.
 And I hate to say it, but cheap Reels are the standard in this industry.
 Which is exactly why if your Reel kicks ass – you’ll stand out from the crowd.

 If you could actually watch a CD using Reels you would understand why predictable, sequential Reels that don’t speak ‘Casting Director’ work against you.
 Casting has dozens or hundreds of Reels to watch for a role, and you have to seize the very moment you appear in front of them.
 This is the skill in cutting a Reel – you have to know exactly who your audience is – and editors don’t.
 I have yet to come across another editor who speaks the language of Casting – the language of Breakdowns.
 In a Reel – it’s about nothing else.
 So here’s your Tip of the Day: it’s not about simply showing off your scenes – it’s about making you as easy to cast as possible.